 Carefully handle the front of the washer.
 Both people should place one hand each in the washer and press it against the top.
 The other hands should be placed behind the machine, and their legs bend to get into a balanced position.

 Lift the washer straight up with legs and not arms or back.
-This will help reduce the stress your back.
+This will help reduce the stress on your back.

 Tell the 3rd person to slide and centralize the base under the washer